 The winter holiday season tends to be a high-risk time for potential weight gain and/or illness.
 A popular study from the New England Journal of Medicine showed that Americans gain about an average of 1 pound during the months of November-January, which isn’t surprising as these months coincide with elaborate feasts, holiday parties, cocktails, and an abundance of high fat, high sugar foods.
 Winter is also the prime of cold and flu season when temperatures are cooler and people spend more time indoors together, therefore increasing the chance of transmission of infections.
-Below are some of my top tips for staying healthy through the holidays.
+Below are some of our top tips for staying healthy through the holidays.

 As a general rule I recommend aiming for ½ of your body weight in ounces of water per day.
 Drinking water can help curb your appetite so you don’t overeat and helps your skin look more radiant for photos.
 Bring your refillable water bottle with you when shopping and traveling and remember to alternate a glass of water between adult beverages to avoid dehydration.

 Scan the buffet at parties for the veggies and fruits which contain vitamins and minerals that boost your immune system.
 Aim to fill half of your plate, which leaves less room for less healthier options.

 Instead of avoiding those comfort foods try making them by swapping ingredients in the classic recipes to make them gluten free, with less or no sugar, or find a way to ditch the creams and heavy sauces.

 Intuitive eating is not about denying yourself of foods.
 Instead, make conscious choices and use all of your senses to truly savor your food; focus on smell, sight, touch, taste, and sound.
 Listen to your body’s feeling of fullness and satisfaction.
 Give yourself grace if you do overindulge a bit.